Best Things to Do in Marrakech, Morocco

 Atlas Mountains

 Take a break from the hustle and bustle of the city and head to the stunning Atlas Mountains.
-Hike through picturesque villages, see traditional Berber homes, and take in the breathtaking views.
+Here, you can hike through picturesque villages, see traditional Berber homes, and take in some breathtaking mountain views.

 2